BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-02-Firstpage.md

 SMB         10.10.75.4      445    BABYDC           [-] baby.vl\it:BabyStart123!
 STATUS_LOGON_FAILURE
 SMB         10.10.75.4      445    BABYDC           [-] baby.vl\Caroline.Robinson:BabyStart123!
 STATUS_PASSWORD_MUST_CHANGE
 ```
-Since there’s a “STATUS_PASSWORD_MUST_CHANGE”, one cannot simply login with the compromised password.
-Tried logging into rdp, unfortunately it didn’t get through.
-Resetting an Expired Password Remotely – n00py Blog - Leveraged the tool “smbpasswd” in-built kali linux tool to reset the password as shown below
+Since there was a **STATUS_PASSWORD_MUST_CHANGE** error during previous attempts, logging in with the compromised password directly was not possible.
+Attempts to log in via **RDP** also failed.
+To bypass the password expiration issue, I used the **smbpasswd** tool, which is available on Kali Linux, to reset the password for **Caroline Robinson**.
+## Resetting an Expired Password Remotely
 ```
 smbpasswd -r 10.10.75.4 -U "Caroline.Robinson"
 Old SMB password: